Lockport Locks on Erie Canal

 Martin Van Buren, born in Kinderhook, became the eighth President of the US.

-Elizabeth Cady Stanton, Lucretia Mott, and more than 300 women and men gathered in Seneca Falls, for the nation's first women's rights convention.
+Elizabeth Cady Stanton, Lucretia Mott, and more than 300 other women and men gathered in Seneca Falls for the nation's first women's rights convention.

 Millard Fillmore, born in Cayuga County, became the 13th President of the US.

 The State of New York supplied almost one-sixth of all Union forces during the Civil War, which began in 1861.

 The Brooklyn Bridge, a wonder of design and engineering, opened.
 P.T.
 Barnum led a parade of 21 elephants back and forth across the bridge, to demonstrate its sturdiness to skeptics.